Fairy Bedroom Accessories That Turn Your Room into dream room

 Common Mistakes to Avoid

-• Overcrowding the wall with too many accessories
+• Overcrowding with too many pieces

 • Mixing styles without a cohesive theme